P&L management guide for 2023: how to outsmart the complexity

-Stop putting all the responsibility for P&L management onto the shoulders of one person, or a small band of senior executives.
+Stop putting all the responsibility for P&L management on the shoulders of one person or a small band of senior executives.
 Educate employees about business value drivers and empower them to manage costs and operating expenses at an individual, project, and departmental level.

 3. Revisit accounting principles

-Another word on your accounting team.
-They are vital to P&L management.
-Treat them as a store of knowledge and insight about where the business is losing and earning—but don’t be afraid to revisit accounting processes, to seek out new ways.
+Your accounting team is vital to your company's P&L management.
+Treat them as a store of knowledge and insights about where the business is losing and earning—but don’t be afraid to revisit accounting processes to seek out new ways of doing things.

-For example, the whole world of AP and AR is looking at ways to automate the laborious tasks that some team members have long had to do.
+The world of Accounts Payable (AP) and Accounts Receivable (AR) is currently looking at ways to automate the laborious tasks that some team members have long had to do manually.
 Look into how much of your payment processing is done manually, whether you are making it possible for your customers to pay you quickly online (boosting your cash flow), and whether you can implement accounting and bookkeeping automation to eliminate errors in your general ledger.

 4. Go deeper with the data

-As a flow-on from this trio of steps, you should regularly move beyond merely checking your profit & loss statement and balance sheet statements towards surfacing useful data from the details.
-Again, financial automation software can be a key ally here, because it can extract useful data points and present them in a visually clear (and shareable) way.
+You should regularly go beyond merely checking financial documents like your profit & loss statement, income statement, or balance sheet statements to surface useful data.
+Financial automation software can be a key ally here by extracting useful data points and presenting them in a visually clear (and shareable) way.